 Marin County, California

 A large painting, Tomales Bay, was chosen for installation in the county branch library in Point Reyes Station, 1998-2003.
-A landscape, Pastureland, represented state senator John Burton's Third District in the "Senate Art Collection 2000," shown in the California Capitol.
-The U.S State Department's program Art in the Embassies sent a canvas, California Hills, to join other American work in the residence of the ambassador to Belize.
+A landscape, Pastureland, represented state senator John Burton's Third District in the "Senate Art Collection 2000," shown at the Capitol in Sacramento.
+In 2005-8,The U.S. State Department's program "Art in the Embassies" sent a canvas, California Hills, to join other American work in the residence of the ambassador to Belize.

 Deschutes River, Oregon (Photo: Todd Cary)

-Eastern Sierra Nevada
+Eastern Sierra Nevada (photo:Arden Wood)